jtiscione/e-paper-frame/README.md

 # TODO

 These are codes to be used for various WaveShare displays (named after their example scripts).
 So far this project only supports e-ink devices I actually have.
+There is code for EPD-7in5B but I haven't tried running it, so it probably has a typo.

+- [ ] EPD_2in13: 2.13 inch display
+- [x] EPD_2in13B: the red/black version
 - [ ] EPD_2in66: 2.66 inch display
 - [ ] EPD_2in66B: the red/black version
 - [ ] EPD_2in9: 2 color 2.9 inch 4-color grayscale display
 - [x] EPD_2in9B: the red/black version
 - [x] EPD_3in7: 3.7 inch 4-color grayscale display
-- [ ] EPD_4in2: 4.2 inch 4-color grayscale display
+- [x] EPD_4in2: 4.2 inch 4-color grayscale display
 - [ ] EPD_4in2B: the red/black version
 - [x] EPD_5in65: 7-color ACeP display
 - [ ] EPD_5in83: 5.83 inch 4-color grayscale display